 - Individuals experiencing a mental health crisis may not even realize it.
-Identifiers of someone who may be at risk include change in routine, decline in the care of animals, increase in illnesses, increase in farm accidents, or decline in appearance of farm.6 - Sometimes you NEED help.
+Identifiers of someone who may be at risk include: change in routine, decline in the care of animals, increase in illnesses, increase in farm accidents, and/or the decline in appearance of farm. - Sometimes you NEED help.
 Sometimes you ARE the help.
 Learn about signs and symptoms of stress on the farm or ranch.
-Addressing stress is important for prevention of anxiety and depression: https://www.youtube.com/watch?v=Jt9Tt3CcJuY&feature=youtu.be/.

-- Farm life is a busy lifestyle.
-If you are caring for your mind, body, and soul but still feel like you are struggling, visit http://www.mhascreening.org to check your mental health symptoms.
-Screening is free and confidential.3 - Men cope with stress differently.
+Addressing stress is important for prevention of anxiety and depression.
+Watch this Agriculture Mental Health Motion Graphic video to learn more. - Farm life is a busy lifestyle.
+If you are caring for your mind, body, and soul but still feel like you are struggling, take a mental health test to check your mental health symptoms.
+Screening is free and confidential.

+- Men and women cope with stress differently.
 Men are less likely to talk about stress.
 Men escape by trying to get away physically or by denying there is a problem.
 They may cover stress up with drugs or alcohol.
-Men may also get angry and aggressive in response to stress. - Women cope with stress differently.
+Men may also get angry and aggressive in response to stress.
+Read Why Men and Women Handle Stress Differently to learn more about the differences. - Men and women cope with stress differently.
 Women are more likely to "tend and befriend."
-They reach out to friends and family to talk things through and gain support with their problems. - Stress can surface in the form of physical, emotional, or behavioral changes depending on the person and the situation.
-Learn about Stress Management for Farmers and Ranchers.

-- Do you have a loved one who may be experiencing stress?
+They reach out to friends and family to talk things through and gain support with their problems.
+Read Women and Stress to learn more. - Stress can surface in the form of physical, emotional, or behavioral changes depending on the person and the situation.
+Learn more by reading the article Stress Management for Farmers and Ranchers. - Do you have a loved one who may be experiencing stress?
 Chronic stress can lead to anxiety and depression.
-It is important to Check the Signs and Symptoms. - Be proactive and talk to your health care provider.
-Ask about potential signs of stress, anxiety, or depression.7 - You know better than anyone else how you are doing emotionally.
-Be sure to check in with yourself and prioritize your mental health.
+It is important to check the Signs and Symptoms of Stress. - Be proactive and talk to your health care provider.
+Ask about potential signs of stress, anxiety, or depression.
+Visit the Missouri Department of Mental Health website for a list of services and resources. - You know better than anyone else how you are doing emotionally.
+Be sure to check in with yourself and prioritize your mental well-being.